nigelhorne/Log-Abstraction/README.md

     A logger can be one or more of:

     - a code reference

+        The code will be called with a hashref containing:

+        - class
+        - file
+        - line
+        - level
+        - message - an arrayref of messages

     - an object
     - a hash of options
     - sendmail - send higher priority messages to an email address